Jermaine0Forbes/AWS-How-To/ideas.md

+## Beginner Tasks
+- create a dynamo db table with sdk and cdk
+- create a ec2  with sdk and cdk
+- create an s3 bucket  with sdk and cdk
+- create a lamba with sdk and cdk
+- create a dynamo item with sdk and cdk

+## Moderate Tasks
 - create an app that can upload files to s3
 - create an app that will need to utilize sqs and lambda for a workload
 - deploy an app to elastic beanstalk